jjmccollum/teiphy/docs/example.rst

     stemma stemma_example a 100
     soln stemma_example SOLN

+This begins a heuristic search for the optimal stemma using a simulated annealing approach (option ``a``) for 100 iterations.

 Running this example with STEMMA is part of the continuous integration pipeline: |stemma badge|